AlayaNetwork/alaya-truffle/docs/source/getting-started/using-truffle-develop-and-the-console.md

 * All of your compiled contracts are available and ready for use.
 * After each command (such as `migrate --reset`) your contracts are reprovisioned so you can start using the newly assigned addresses and binaries immediately.
-* The `web3` library is made available and is set to connect to your Ethereum client.
+* The `web3` library is made available and is set to connect to your PlatON client.

 ### Commands available